Learning to Translate Noise for Robust Image Denoising: Experiments

 \subsection{Analysis}

-We perform a comprehensive analysis using the noise translation network with pretrained NAFNet (NAFNet-ours).
+In this section, we present a comprehensive analysis using our noise translation network combined with a pretrained NAFNet as a denoising network (NAFNet + NTN).

-\paragraph{Comparisons with simple Gaussian noise additions} We assess the effectiveness of our noise translation network by comparing it to simply adding Gaussian noise to the input.
-As shown in table~\ref{tab:real_add_gaussian}, adding Gaussian noise to the input achieve reasonable generalization performance.
-However, some datasets perform better with an input of $I + \mathcal{N}_{10}$, while others perform better with $I + \mathcal{N}_{15}$.
-This variation suggests that each image or dataset exhibits distinct noise characteristics, highlighting the need for a more adaptable approach than applying a fixed level of Gaussian noise.
-Our noise translation network flexibly transforms the input noise of each image into ideal Gaussian noise, resulting in significant performance improvements across all datasets.
+\paragraph{Ablation study} Table~\ref{tab:real_ablation} presents the ablation study results of the proposed algorithm.
+The baseline model is trained using only the implicit noise translation loss, excluding both the Gaussian noise injection block (GIBlock) and the explicit noise translation loss.
+The results demonstrate that both components (GIBlock and explicit loss) are essential for enhancing performance: GIBlock promotes the translation of complex noise into Gaussian noise, while the explicit loss provides a clear constraint that guides the generation toward \textit{i.i.d.} Gaussian noise.

-\paragraph{Gaussian injection and explicit noise translation loss} Table~\ref{tab:real_ablation} illustrates the performance gains attributed to each component of the proposed method.
-The baseline translation in Table~\ref{tab:real_ablation} refers to the results obtained by applying our method without Gaussian noise injection and explicit noise translation loss.
-We observe the best performance gains when both Gaussian noise injection and explicit noise translation loss are both applied.
+\paragraph{Comparisons with simple Gaussian noise additions} We evaluate the effectiveness of our noise translation network by comparing it to directly adding Gaussian noise to the input.
+As shown in Table~\ref{tab:real_add_gaussian}, simply adding Gaussian noise yields reasonable generalization.
+However, some datasets perform better with \(I + \mathcal{N}_{10}\), while others with \(I + \mathcal{N}_{15}\), indicating that noise characteristics vary across datasets or even individual images.
+This variation underscores the limitation of fixed noise and the need for a more adaptive approach.
+Our noise translation network can adaptively transform input noise into ideal Gaussian noise, achieving consistent performance gains across all datasets.

-\paragraph{Adaptability of the noise translation network} In our framework, the noise translation network and the denoising network perform distinct tasks, enabling the use of a single noise translation network with different pretrained denoising networks.
-Table~\ref{tab:ablation_cross} demonstrates the flexibility by applying a noise translation network trained with pretrained NAFNet~\citep{chen2022simple} to other architectures: Restormer~\citep{zamir2022restormer}, KBNet~\citep{Zhang2023kbnet}, and Xformer~\citep{zhang2023xformer}.
-The results show comparable performance to using a noise translation network specifically trained for each denoising model, reported in Table~\ref{tab:real_main}.
-This suggests that a single-time trained noise translation network can be employed with various pretrained denoising networks, without a necessary additional training.
+\paragraph{Transferability of noise translation network} The noise translation network is functionally decoupled from the denoising network, allowing a single trained noise translation model to be paired with various pretrained denoising networks.
+Table~\ref{tab:ablation_cross} demonstrates this property by applying the noise translation network, trained with pretrained NAFNet~\citep{chen2022simple}, to other architecture, Xformer~\citep{zhang2023xformer}.
+The performance remains comparable to that of individually trained noise translation networks for each denoiser.
+This suggests that a one-time trained noise translation network can generalize effectively across diverse pretrained denoising networks without additional training.